Dreigannadoit/LibApp/README.md

 ### Frontend Setup

 1. Install dependencies
-   Navigate to the frontend folder and run in frontend terminal:
+   In VSCode, navigate to the frontend folder and run in frontend terminal:
   ```bash
 npm install
  ```